-“Don’t buy a Multitronic gearbox in a car which has around 100 000 km if the previous owner never changed the oil in it.”
+“Don’t buy a Multitronic gearbox in a car which has more than 100 000 km if the previous owner never changed the oil in it.”

 -And lastly, there is the S–tronic dual clutch gearbox which is again not that reliable, although it shifts really fast so it’s great for dynamic driving.
 If you experience shuddering, hesitation or not smooth shifting then most probably the mechatronics unit will be faulty since this issue is the most common in these transmissions.

 If you are buying a car with the dual clutch S–tronic gearbox then pay attention if the car has a tow hook or not, since the lifetime of the clutches in this particular gearbox can be much shorter if the car was used for towing.
 On abused cars the issues can occur sometimes even before 100 000 km.
 To extend the lifetime of this gearbox you should change the oil in it regularly after 40 000 km and avoid hard accelerations from stand still – this way it should withstand 200 000 km or more without issues.

 All of the automatic transmissions have to change gears without shuddering, strange sounds, fluctuating RPM, + they have to be smooth and especially the Multitronic has to be perfectly smooth all the time.